offbynull/learn/Math/input/input.md

      1 2 3 .
 4 5 6
      ```

-  2. is the position immediately following the tenths greater than_REL or equal to 5?
+  2. is the position immediately following the tenths greater than or equal to 5?

      ```{svgbob}
              | +---- "5 >= 5"